 You first need to replace the battery and see if that fixes the grinding noise.
 But make sure to get a battery that matches your laptop’s profile properly.
 Unfortunately, changing the battery is the only way to confirm whether it is causing the noise while the power adapter is plugged in.

 If the battery replacement does not resolve the issue, it’s time to check the charging circuit and alter it if found malfunctioning (in case it’s not an integrated part of the motherboard).
 An integrated charging circuit means you might need to replace the laptop motherboard, which you can read in this section below.

 In both cases, don’t forget to inform the dealer or company if your product is under warranty period.

 Step 2: Try a different AC adapter (Voltage & Ampere should match)

-It is possible that the AC adapter suffered some sort of damage and the laptop is making noise as soon as you plugin that charger cable.
-Laptop chargers often suffer damage due to bad placement, overstretching, twisted, tripped over by people/objects which can prevent it to deliver proper current flow to your laptop can cause weird sounds coming out.
+It is possible that the AC adapter suffered some sort of damage and the laptop is making a noise as soon as you plug in that charger cable.
+Laptop chargers often suffer damage due to bad placement, overstretching, twisted, or tripped over by people/objects, preventing it from delivering proper current flow to your laptop and can cause weird sounds to come out.

-Minor damage to the circuit board inside the adapter prevents the proper current conversion of home current which is essential for the laptop.
-Such uncontrolled ampere can damage internal parts of your laptop may resulting in weird noise coming out when plugged in.
+Minor damage to the circuit board inside the adapter prevents the proper current conversion of home current, which is essential for the laptop.
+Such an uncontrolled ampere can damage internal parts of your laptop and may result in weird noise coming out when plugged in.